sixtusagbo/vitrine/README.md

 **Endpoints:**

 - /api/v1/metrics \
-  GET: Return the number of each object in storage by type.
+  GET: Return the number of objects in storage by type.

 - /api/v1/brands \
   GET: Return all the brands on vitrine \